Superradiant scattering of electromagnetic fields from ringing black holes: Ringing Black Hole Background

-Where, $f(r) =1-{2M}/{r}$ is the Schwarzchild metric function, and $M$ is the mass of the black hole.
+Where, $f(r) =1-{2M}/{r}$ is the Schwarzschild metric function, and $M$ is the mass of the black hole.
 The functional dependence of odd parity variables $\tilde{Z}_{\mathcal{O}}(r)$ and even parity variables $\tilde{Z}_{\mathcal{E}}(r)$ are explicitly derived in \cite{Zerilli:1971wd, Zerilli:1970se}.
 The near horizon values of the ringing fields will be parameterized by $(|\tilde{Z}_{\mathcal{O}}(r\to{2M})|= {\cal O}_h,|\tilde{Z}_{\mathcal{E}}(r\to{2M})| = {\cal E}_h)$.
-By solving the Regge-Wheeler equations with the quasinormal mode boundary conditions \cite{Chandrasekhar:1975zza, Chandrasekhar:1975zzb}; ingoing near the event horizon and outgoing near spatial infinity one will be able to construct the full solution of ringing Schwarzschild BH background \eqref{ringingmetric}.
-Now, our aim is to solve the minimally coupled EM equation in such a background.
+By solving the Regge-Wheeler equations\eqref{regee-wheeler.eq} with the quasinormal mode boundary conditions \cite{Chandrasekhar:1975zza, Chandrasekhar:1975zzb}; ingoing near the event horizon and outgoing near spatial infinity, implementing shooting method \cite{Chandrasekhar:1975zza, Chandrasekhar:1975zzb, Molina:2010fb} in Mathematica, we have been able to find out the quasinormal mode eigenfunctions and construct the full solution of ringing Schwarzschild BH background \eqref{ringingmetric}.
+Next, we focus on solving the minimally coupled EM equation in such a background.